csklaver/Capstone-Group6/README.md

 Please see README.md file for instruction on implementation of code.
 This folder incldues all extraction, pre-processing, imputation, and modeling methods.

 ### Data
 Original data with a fewer amount of features is titled 'df_raw_v2'.
-Data with an extendend number of NHANES features is titled 'df_raw_ext', and is used for the majority of analysis.
+Data with an extendend number of NHANES features is titled 'df_raw_ext', is created within the Feature_Importing folder within the Code folder.
+It is used for the majority of analysis.

-This folder also contains a file with all output results.
+This Data folder also contains a file with all output results.